artistwhocodes/HP_Quiz/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing
+At the moment I can't accept pull request because this is a final assignment project.
+But!

-Bug reports and pull requests are welcome on GitHub at https://github.com/<github username>/HP_Quiz.
+Bug reports and pull requests will be eventually welcome on GitHub at https://github.com/<github username>/HP_Quiz.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License